mcmah309/err_trail/README.md

 ![Logging Guidelines](assets/logging_guideline.png)

+**Additional Notes**
-- If returning a `Result` to the calling function, context should usually be `warn`.
+- If returning a `Result`, context should usually be `warn`.
 - If consuming a `Result`, context should usually be `error`.
+- `error` can also be used over `warn` for cases that should not be possible, but handling is preferred over panic in production.

 ## no_std